Independent developer for AI workflows, client ops, and internal tools

 Typical Deliverables

-Research and benchmarking exportsInbox and message summariesProposal and recruiting workflowsMicrosoft 365 local connectorsOperational dashboardsClient-ready documentationWorkflow QA automationSmall-team delivery systems
+Research and benchmarking exportsInbox and message summariesProposal and recruiting workflowsMicrosoft 365 local connectorsOperational dashboardsClient-ready documentationWorkflow QA automationStructured delivery operations

 Selected work